x00tex/hackTheBox/Boxes/linux/Retired/bucket/README.md

 	  if($_SERVER["REQUEST_METHOD"]==="POST")

-	- this define that the script excecute if user send a `POST` request .
+	- this define that the script execute if user send a `POST` request .

 - **line 05**, Second if statement